libp2p/specs/pubsub/gossipsub/README.md

 The initial pubsub experiment in libp2p was `floodsub`.
 It implements pubsub in the most basic manner, with two defining aspects:
-- ambient peer discovery.
+- ambient peer discovery; and
-- most basic routing; flooding.
+- most basic routing: flooding.

 ### Ambient Peer Discovery